duesnate/nn-inference-fpga/project_report.rst

 My Design and Implementation
 ============================

-TODO: For all design versions
-* Add architectural block design
-* Break apart code and describe the design
-* Add simulation results
-* Add implementation utilization tables for efficiency comparison

 My design uses VHDL as the hardware description programming language.
 In order to make use of this code, the tools must support the IEEE VHDL-2008 standard.
 Vivado 2019.1 supports some but not all of the features provided by VHDL-2008.
 Multi-dimensional arrays of three dimensions were successfully synthesized using the Vivado IDE.
 Vivado does not, however, support simulation for these three-dimensional arrays.
-In addtion, Vivado does not allow modules defined as VHDL-2008 to be dropped into block designs which are commonly used in Vivado design methodologies as the design's top layer definition.
+In addition, Vivado does not allow modules defined as VHDL-2008 to be dropped into block designs which are commonly used in Vivado design methodologies as the design's top layer definition.
 VHDL-2008 modules can be wrapped inside other modules that are defined as the default VHDL type prior to instantiation into the block design.

 Custom Types
 ------------